Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 Bhupen Dalal

-Various Bank Official
+Various Bank Officials

 Politicians